TOP 10 FREQUENTLY ASKED QUESTIONS

 3. What is the total cost by the time I'm done?

-Community college tuition for in-state residents is $36 per unit and is subject to change by the state legislature.
-Currently the tuition cost for the Basic and Advanced Certificate options ranges from $684-$1044.
-Click here
+Community college tuition for in-state residents is $46 per unit and is subject to change by the state legislature.
+Currently, the tuition cost for the Basic and Advanced Certificate options ranges from $759-$1207.50.

 4. Are the courses transferable to another program?
 Can I transfer other courses to the program?

-5. Do you help students find a job at program completion?
+5. Do you help students find jobs at program completion?
+What are the exam pass rate and job placement rate?

 6. Do you accept international students?